 Put thought into selecting your interview wardrobe.
 If you want to convince the employer that you are a mature and responsible professional, then you must look the part.
 Your clothing should be neat, clean and conservative.
 A dark-colored suit is preferred for both men and women.
 If you do not own a suit, there are other acceptable alternatives.
 Men can wear a sport jacket, tie, and neatly pressed slacks.
 Women can wear a skirt with a blazer, sweater or blouse, but should avoid choosing anything clingy or revealing.
 Both men and women should stay away from excessive jewelry, cologne/perfume, or make-up.
 Some students resist this conservative style of dress because they prefer to express their individual style in order to set themselves apart from other candidates.
 These students should be reminded, however, that it is their skills and qualifications that will most effectively enable them to stand out, not their attire.
 If an interviewer is distracted by a candidate's unconventional hairstyle, wild tie, or short skirt, it is likely to draw attention away from what counts - the student's qualifications.
-As a result, it is usually best to err on the side of being conservative.
-If you are unsure whether the above guidelines apply to your specific major/industry, talk to your co-op coordinator.
+If you are unsure whether the above guidelines apply to your specific major/industry, talk to a Steinbright staff member.
 He or she will be able to counsel you regarding appropriate interview attire in your field.

 Bring along 5-7 copies of your resume and your reference page printed on good quality paper, a notepad and pen to take notes, and a portfolio of your work (if necessary in your industry).
 Remember that everything you are wearing makes an impression— carrying these items in a briefcase or a portfolio is much more professional than a backpack.
 For women, bringing a purse is generally acceptable, provided that it is conservative and plain.
 A briefcase can be a good choice to carry your resume and other documents, and most can fit personal items as well, negating the need to carry a separate purse.
 If you choose to bring a cell phone, iPod or any other electronic devices with you, be sure that they are turned off and stored in your briefcase or purse for the duration of the interview.